dpoloniajr/CS-320-Software-Testing-Automation-and-QA/enhancedprojectfiles/readme.md

 ### The Task and Task Service class files were selected to demonstrate the following:
-#### 1. Demonstrating an ability to use well-founded and innovative techniques, skills, and tools in computing practices for the purpose of implementing computer solutions that deliver value and accomplish industry-specific goals (software engineering/design/database) by:
+#### Demonstrating an ability to use well-founded and innovative techniques, skills, and tools in computing practices for the purpose of implementing computer solutions that deliver value and accomplish industry-specific goals (software engineering/design/database) by:
-a.
-Using smart default logic to improve the overall user experience.
+1. Using smart default logic to improve the overall user experience.
-b.
-Creating a helper class to implement the smart default functionality and allow for developer collaboration and configuration management.
+2. Creating a helper class to implement the smart default functionality and allow for developer collaboration and configuration management.
-c.
-Integrating the smart default logic into the task creation form, using the contact name as a parameter for the task input.
+3. Integrating the smart default logic into the task creation form, using the contact name as a parameter for the task input.

 #### The enhancements made to implement the smart defaults logic in the Task and Task Service class, along with its corresponding Contact class files, demonstrate a variety of skills and abilities to software engineering and design such as: